liuhaixias1/MAP-DIFFUSION-IP/README.md

 --task_config={TASK-CONFIG};
 --save_dir './saved_results'
 ```
-## You may need to change parameters for coffa, coffb and coffc, where coffa and coffb are set in the file diffusion_config.yaml, coffc is in guided_diffusion/condition_methods.py
+ **Note:** You may need to change parameters for coffa, coffb and coffc, where coffa and coffb are set in the file diffusion_config.yaml, coffc is in guided_diffusion/condition_methods.py

 ## Possible model configurations